 Did you know kittens need their first vaccinations at just eight weeks old and more shots until they are 16 weeks old1?
 As a new cat owner, knowing how to care for your cat is key to keeping them healthy and happy.
 This includes proper nutrition, grooming, and creating a safe home.
 These are important steps in learning how to take care of a cat.

 Looking after a cat is more than just feeding and housing them.
 Adult cats should see the vet at least once a year for check-ups and shots1.
 Kittens need more vet visits in their first few months.
 Cats need a diet high in protein, with some fat and little carbs1.
-Keeping the litter box clean, playing with your cat, and making your home safe are also crucial.
+Keeping the litter box clean, playing with your cat, and making your home safe are also key.

 As a new cat owner, be patient and understanding as your cat gets used to their new home.
 Following these tips and focusing on your cat’s health will help build a strong bond with your new pet.